bramvrancken/SpELL-ULB.github.io/docs/social/brussels-bars.md

-# Bars, café's and restaurants
+# Food and drinks in Brussels
 <!--
  WHEN UPDATED, please also update the map.md file with the new locations.
  example: